-- the statement of financial position as at 30 June 2021; - the statements of comprehensive income, changes in equity and cash flows for the year then ended: and - notes, including a summary of significant accounting policies and other explanatory information.
+- the statement of financial position as at 30 June 2022; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements of Brightsideco Insurance Limited (the "Company") on pages 6 to 34:

-- i) present fairly in all material respects the Company's financial position as at 30 June 2021 and its financial performance and cash flows for the year ended on that date; and - ii) complies with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the financial statements of Brightsideco Insurance Limited (the "Company") on pages 6 to 32 present fairly, in all material respects, the Company's financial position as at 30 June 2022 and its financial performance and cash flows for the year ended on that date in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.